tesaguri/trust.vim/README.md

-# trust.nvim
+# trust.vim

-A poor imitation of Workspace Trust™️ for NeoVim/Vim8.
+A poor imitation of Workspace Trust™️ for NeoVim/Vim.

 ## Overview

-`trust.nvim` provides utilities for managing "trusted" paths like in Visual Studio Code's Workspace Trust feature.
+`trust.vim` is a NeoVim/Vim plugin that provides utilities for managing "trusted" paths like in Visual Studio Code's Workspace Trust feature.
 It also comes with an integration with NeoVim's builtin `vim.lsp` framework, preventing language servers from running on untrusted workspaces.

 ## Prerequisites

-- NeoVim or Vim (compiled with the `+lua` option), and
+- NeoVim (recommended), or
-- Unix-like environment (current implementation assumes it in path manipulation)
+- Vim

 Both are tested with the latest versions.